Fibre to the premises (FTTP) broadband explained

 Can I switch providers if I have FTTP broadband?

-Yes, if you're out of contract you can easily switch to another provider that supports FTTP, providing it is on the same network (the majority of the biggies, including BT, Sky and TalkTalk, run on the Openreach network).
+Yes, if you're out of contract you can easily do a broadband comparison and switch to another provider that supports FTTP, providing it is on the same network (the majority of the biggies, including BT, Sky and TalkTalk, run on the Openreach network).

 If your home already supports FTTP, it just means you have the technology that supports 'ultrafast' speeds, but you're not limited to ultrafast packages only.
 You can have FTTP and still choose to sign up to a standard fibre (around 30Mb) package.
 It just means it'll be provided to you purely over fibre cables, which should make it more reliable.